What is a Mexican Tourist Card and where to get it?

 Free Mexico Travel Guide and Travel Information

-• Tourist cards may be valid for up to 180 days and allow the holder to remain in Mexico as a tourist for the allotted time.
+Tourist cards may be valid for up to 180 days and allow the holder to remain in Mexico as a tourist for the allotted time.
+Keep the card in a safe place, as you will need to hand it in when you are departing the country.

-However, now a tourist card is required for all non-Mexican visitors to the country who will remain for fewer than six months.
+Previously, travelers staying in a USA border area for up to 72 hours did not need a tourist card.
+Now a Tourist Card is required for all non-Mexican visitors who will remain for fewer than 6 months.

 Get your Mexico Tourist Card online